top of page

 • An international U.S. citizen meeting equivalent low-income criteria

-How to apply: You’ll usually request a waiver through your school counselor or college access organization.
+You'll usually request a waiver through your school counselor or a recognized college access organization.

 What's Covered by an SAT Fee Waiver?